 At that comment I stopped rinsing the dish in my hands, for the Holy Spirit had smitten me.
 “See,” the quiet voice spoke, “you only go to Disneyland on vacation—you don’t live there.”
 I had to pause to think about that and realized that I really needed that rebuke.
 Until then I had not realized how much I had felt entitled to the US-style life that gives many comforts and close family relationships.
-Without knowing it, dissatisfaction had affected the way I viewed my life as a missionary in Nepal.
+Without knowing it, dissatisfaction had affected the way I viewed my life as a global worker in Nepal.

 Ah-ha!
 I mused.
 That is it.
 I have not been truly content with my life because part of me thinks that what I have is not enough.
 Even though I know I am not going to live that kind of life, I still think that I deserve better.
 I had not even realized I felt that way.
 Something had not been right in my heart, but I had never been sure exactly what the problem was.
 Now the Lord had shown me what it was: I lacked contentment.

 Well, I had already learned to be content with one thing, though: our house.
 That had taken some time.
 We took a plain, simple house in order to make it easier for the Nepali people to relate to us, and to remove the highly-potential hindrance of “looking rich.”
 The house is a little dingy, though, and it has bugs that fly out of different holes every May.
 The plumbing is not so good, and neither is the electric, but it is not ostentatious (as so very many houses are in this city), and it has the space we need.